EliFarrer/startup/Notes/javascript.md

 - some run a function to test if any items match

 ## Objects
 Objects are basically key-value pairs, basically a dictionary or a map.
+The key is a string or symbol, the value is anything.
+They have constructors, `this`, and other static functions and inheritacne.

+You access properties ith `.` or `[]` notation.
+You make new ones with the `new` operator.
+You can add new properties just by calling the property.

 ```
 const obj = {